Article Overview: Things to Do in Indiana Dunes National Park

 You can now walk in her footsteps with legacy lessons along the way, and maybe, just maybe, you’ll see her apparition offshore, bathing in the cold Lake Michigan waters.

-Map of the Best Things to Do in Indiana Dunes National Park
+Map of Indiana Dunes Things to Do

 - Take The Diana of the Dunes Dare